HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

 starting candidates are:

 - one thresholded snapshot at a declared timestep or season,
-- one persistence-based mask over the full simulation or one declared year.
+- one persistence-based mask over the full simulation or one declared year,
-- one steady-state scenario with representative recharge, used as the preferred basis for a simulated perennial network.
+- one steady scenario with representative recharge.

+The implementation should also leave room for several named simulated-active representations instead of forcing one global answer too early.
+A project may need, for example, one ``steady`` network plus one or more transient ``persistent`` variants.

 That would avoid mixing two questions: